You might feel sick when having chest radiotherapy. There are a number of things you can do to help.

 - Eat dry crackers.

-You might lose weight if you feel sick or have problems eating.
-You may also feel tired and weak.
+Sickness or problems eating can cause you to lose weight.
+You may feel tired and weak.
 Sometimes you might not feel like eating at all.
 The dietitian or your doctor can give you advice if eating is a problem.